How to Pass Your Canadian Citizenship Test

-Are you studying for your Canadian Citizenship test?
-If you are, you’re most likely going to be reading ‘Discover Canada: The Rights and Responsibilities of Citizenship‘, the one and only official third party study guide designed for newcomers.
+If you are studying for your Canadian Citizenship test, you’re most likely going to be reading ‘Discover Canada: The Rights and Responsibilities of Citizenship‘, the one and only official government study guide designed for newcomers.

 The guide is completely free, and provides everything you need to prepare for the Canadian Citizenship test, along with sections on:

 The guide is available in print, electronic and audio format, and although CIC note that there are very minor differences in each, these will not affect your ability to prepare for your citizenship test.

 Along with important information on the Oath of Canada, modern Canada, the Canadian justice system, and Canada’s history and current economy, the guide will also provide you with some helpful study questions.

 “One of the basic requirements of citizenship is to demonstrate that you have adequate knowledge of Canada.
 The citizenship test is used to assess your knowledge of Canada and the rights and responsibilities of being a citizen in Canada.
 All the citizenship test questions are based on information provided in this study guide.
 You will be asked about facts and ideas presented in the guide.”

 The questions included are all very similar to what you will be asked on your Canadian Citizenship test, so it’s wise to use these to get some practice in.
 If you find you get most of the questions right, it could be a good indicator that you will be able to pass the actual citizenship test.

 - Which province is the only officially bilingual province?